 THE GUIDE TO THE AMERICAN COLONY IN JAFFA - TEL AVIV

-I invite you to visit the American Colony in Jaffa, this is absolutely one of the most fascinating and intriguing neighborhoods in the history of Jaffa.
-The small site located just a few steps away from the historical heart of old Jaffa has been inhabited and operated since the middle of the19th century by religious-minded settlers, and Christian missionaries full of good intentions.
+I invite you to visit the American Colony in Jaffa, this is one of the most fascinating neighborhoods in the history of Jaffa.
+The small site located just a few steps away from the historical heart of old Jaffa has been inhabited and operated since the middle of the 19th century by religious-minded settlers, and Christian missionaries full of good intentions.

-Residents of The Russian Empire, England, Germany, and the United States lived in the neighborhood's homes, creating and building an unrepeatable neighborhood till this day.
+Residents of The Russian Empire, England, Germany, and the United States lived in the neighborhood's homes, creating and building an unrepeatable neighborhood to this day.

 WHAT TO SEE IN THE AMERICAN COLONY IN JAFFA?

 The American Colony in Jaffa is very small and it's possible to see all highlights in just a few hours, I would like to present the most important building that you should focus on.

 EILAT STREET, CORNER OF AUERBACH - A FOUR-STORY BUILDING